- Pepper Spray

 Most animals will leave you alone if you don’t bother them.
 It’s smart if you come across an unfamiliar animal, whether domestic or wild, to keep your distance.
 It’s especially important to keep away from large, wild animals like bison, bears and other creatures that could cause you serious injury or even death.

 Sometimes it’s impossible to avoid bears, however, if you are camping or hiking.
-That’s why it’s a good idea to carry bear spray if you are in bear country.
+That’s why it’s a good idea to carry if you are in bear country.
 If a bear becomes aggressive, spraying it can temporarily immobilize it, giving you time to get away.

 Many wild animals, including bears, are attra